THE LIFESTYLE STYLING GUIDE

 The vibes:

-Planning the rest of your family around you (looking at Moms!) tends to be the easiest way to start.
+I find that planning the rest of your family around you (looking at Moms!) tends to be the easiest way to start.
 What you wear determines the vibes of the full session.
 There are multiple directions you can go with this.
 You can do cozy, intimate vibes.
 This includes jeans, oversized sweaters, or matching sets.
 We love a good family monochrome moment.
+Perhaps you are drawn to a 90’s style “pop of color”.
+Maybe you love the flowy farm dress look ( with rain boots on the babies??
+Sign me up).
+Sometimes it’s easier to build the outfits for everyone when you know what you envision for even just one person in your family.

 If you want to incorporate patterns, choose your “statement outfit” and then pick the other outfits to compliment that.